25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Credits: Vinayaraj for Wikimedia Commons

 The Lokanarkavu Temple is situated in Vellappally and was constructed under the Aryans Vaishnav Brahmins.
 This temple complex further has three temples sitting in the premises that are dedicated to Goddess Durga, Lord Shiva, and Lord Vishnu.
-The shrine is often talked about in the northern region of Kerala because of Thacholi Othenan, who was a martial hero and also a devotee of Goddess Durga.
+The shrine is often discussed in the northern region of Kerala because of Thacholi Othenan, a martial hero and a devotee of Goddess Durga.
 Legend has it that the martial hero considered Goddess as their family goddess.
-It is one of the beautiful temples in Kerala.
+It is one of the most beautiful temples in Kerala.

 Opening Hours: 5 AM to 11 AM, 5 PM – 8 PM